spatialos/gdk-for-unity/docs/modules/qbi-helper/overview.md

 The module includes functionality to:

-* Add, replace and clear queries easily from an `Interest` component.
+* Add, replace and clear queries from an `Interest` component.
-* Easily define a query's constraints and components to return.
+* Define a query's constraints and which components it should return.
 * Construct query constraints with less boilerplate code.

 You can find more information about the underlying APIs provided in our [API reference docs]({{urlRoot}}/api/query-based-interest-index).